 I'm an historian specializing in the history of political thought, the history of universities, and the history of the humanities and social sciences.
 I was educated at St Catherine's College, Oxford (1st Class in Modern History, 1983) and at Nuffield College, Oxford (D.Phil 1988).
 I was a Research Fellow of Nuffield College (1986-88) and Lecturer at New College, Oxford (1988-90), before appointment at Manchester in 1990.
-I was Head of History 2000-3, and Director of Postgraduate Education for the School of Arts, Histories and Cultures from 2006-8 and 2011-12.
+I have remained here ever since, serving as Head of History from 2000 to 2003.
 I was promoted to a personal professorship in 2008.

 I also chair the University's Research Group on University History, which promotes research in the history of universities.
-We held our inaugural symposium, The University reimagined: past and present, in September 2015 and are planning our second for September 2017.
+We hold biennial symposia, the most recent in September 2017 on Universities: Space, Place and Community.
 We also have a blog promoting university history, www.universityhistories.com.

 I have published five books, including two monographs with Cambridge University Press, and my papers have appeared in the Historical Journal, the Journal of the History of Ideas, Modern Intellectual History, the European Journal of Political Theory, History of European Ideas, etc. I have held a number of research grants (AHRC, British Academy, Leverhulme) and visiting appointments, including a Visiting Fellowship at All Souls College, Oxford, where I studied the vices of endowed foundations.
 I have held external examiner appointments at Oxford, Cambridge, Queen Mary University of London, Huddersfield and Cardiff.